-You will provide a written critique.
+You will be assigned a book from the optional list from the required readings.
+You will provide a written critique and present findings to the class.
 On the assigned day, you turn in a 3-page, type-written report on the assigned book.
-The book review should include the following two components: 1) A content summary that is double-spaced for page one, and 2) A reflection summary that is a single-spaced list of significant ideas (direct quotes or general ideas) from the book for pages two and three.
-The following should be included with each significant idea: a) the book page number, b)at least one of each of the three identified categories below, and c) brief reflective personal comments.
+The book review should include the following two components: 1) A content summary that is double-spaced for page one, and 2) A reflection summary that is a single-spaced list of significant ideas (direct quotes or general ideas) from the book.
+The following should be included with each significant idea: a) the book page number, b) one of the three identified categories below, and c) brief reflective personal comments.
 A double-space between each entry of the list is expected.
+More guidelines will be provided in class.